‘Happy New Year,’ Said the Guy in the Stairwell… in March

 But, Happy New Year?
 In English?

-My coworkers mocked the guy — amongst ourselves.
+My coworkers and I mocked the guy — amongst ourselves.

 Saturday, which was March 21, something caught my eye after reading an article on Yahoo called, “Community based innovation promotes sustainable development in Madagascar,” (my kind of light weekend reading).